mosip/mosip-infra/deployment/v3/rancher/on-prem/nginx/README.md

 # Nginx Reverse Proxy

 ## Overview
-This document describes how to install and setup Nginx reverse proxy into the ingress controller.
+This document describes how to install and setup Nginx reverse proxy that directs traffic to Ingress controller running on K8s cluster.

 ## Prerequisites
 * Ubuntu (or Debian based OS).